How To Identify Functions On A Graph

 • Q: How does the vertical line test work for piecewise functions?

 • A: The vertical line test works the same way for piecewise functions.
-You must ensure that no vertical line intersects the graph at more than one point, even at the points where the different pieces connect.
+You must check that no vertical line intersects the graph at more than one point, even at the points where the different pieces connect.
 If there's an x-value with two different y-values (e.g., a closed circle and an open circle), it's not a function.

 • Q: Are all equations functions?